 From 14.06.2021, a selection of learning workstations will be available for use.
 You can reserve one learning workstation per day (Mon-Fri) for the time window 9:00 - 18:00.
 The booking is activated on Fridays for all days of the coming week.
 Use is limited to one person per learning workstation.
-You must also wear an FFP2 mask at the workstations reserved online in advance for the entire duration of your stay.
 The windows must remain open.

 The following special conditions of use apply:

 Access to the departmental library via Building 2 and Building 3

 - Admission is limited to a maximum number of persons and is regulated by staff of the departmental library.

 - Excluded from entering the library are persons who show symptoms indicating a COVID-19 disease such as cough, sniffles, sore throat, fever (≥ 38.0°C), loss of smell and taste.

 - Wearing a medical face mask (surgical mask is sufficient) is mandatory in the library.

 - Please keep the recommended distance of 1,5 m from other people throughout the library.

 - You are not allowed to take jackets and bags with you.
 Lockers are available in front of the departmental library.

 - Please create your media list with the shelfmarks you need before your visit.
 Please take the required media from the library yourself.